shivamSwitchClimateTech/Assignment/Assignment.md

 ---

 ### Note: Populate EPA Factors
-I will give you a CSV file with the fuel_type, fuel_name, and unit for 10 fuels.

-You must research and find the EPA emission factor for each fuel.
+1- You must research and find the EPA emission factor for each fuel.

-Insert your calculated epa_factor into the master_fuels table.
+2- Insert your calculated epa_factor into the master_fuels table.

-If no factor is found, set it to 1 and mark it as a default in your table.
+3- If no factor is found, set it to 1 and mark it as a default in your table.

 ## 🎯 YOUR ASSIGNMENT: EPA STANDARD